VaibhaviRG/Project-self/Recommender System/README.md

 1.Run the Application: Execute the Streamlit application by running the following command in the terminal: streamlit run app.py

-2.Interact with the Application: Access the application through the provided local URL (usually http://localhost:8501) in your web browser.
+2.Interact with the Application: Access the application through the provided local URL in your web browser.
 Select a movie title from the dropdown menu and click the "Recommend" button to view similar movie recommendations along with their posters.

 ## References
 - TMDB API: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

+### Note:
+Ensure that you have obtained necessary API keys for accessing the TMDB API and replace '5e54d32cea9babe067426415800b253e' with your own API key in the code.